-LAUNCH PAD is an innovative new program that makes a strategic investment in leading Canadian musical theatre writers and collaborators.
+LAUNCH PAD is an innovative program that makes a strategic investment in leading Canadian musical theatre writers and collaborators.
 LAUNCH PAD is a new collaboration between The Musical Stage Company and commercial producers Yonge Street Theatricals.

 Each year for two years, LAUNCH PAD will offer a 10-month residency in which musical theatre composers, lyricists and bookwriters navigate a full developmental process, shepherding 30-minute musicals from conception to production with guidance from skilled creative teams and internationally renowned mentors.

-The inaugural cohort of composers, lyricists, bookwriters, directors and musical directors who participated in the first year include: Colleen Dauncey (composer), Ellen Denny (bookwriter), Tracey Flye (director), Steven Gallagher (bookwriter), Nick Green (bookwriter), Wayne Gwillim (music supervisor/ musical director), Shelley Hanson (music supervisor/ musical director), Ann Hodges (director), Anika Johnson (composer/lyricist), Barbara Johnston (composer/lyricist), Anton Lipovetsky (composer/lyricist), Akiva Romer-Segal (lyricist), Adam Sakiyama (music supervisor/ musical director), and Lezlie Wade (director).
+The 2018-19 cohort: Colleen Dauncey (composer), Ellen Denny (bookwriter), Tracey Flye (director), Steven Gallagher (bookwriter), Nick Green (bookwriter), Wayne Gwillim (music supervisor/ musical director), Shelley Hanson (music supervisor/ musical director), Ann Hodges (director), Anika Johnson (composer/lyricist), Barbara Johnston (composer/lyricist), Anton Lipovetsky (composer/lyricist), Akiva Romer-Segal (lyricist), Adam Sakiyama (music supervisor/ musical director), and Lezlie Wade (director).
 New York-based Music Supervisor Lynne Shankel and veteran dramaturge/director Robert McQueen join Launch Pad as Program Directors.

 About the Artists